iGW-TU-Dresden/PyTracerLab/readme.md

 ## Installing PyTracerLab

 The package can be found on [PyPI](https://pypi.org/project/PyTracerLab/).
-To install the Python package, simply
+To install the Python package, simply use

 `pip install PyTracerLab`